dr-aiuta/loggermock/README.md

 # loggermock

-A flexible and type-safe mock logger for testing applications.
+A flexible and type-safe mock logger for testing and development with colored console output.

 ## Installation